Our Disclosure

 Guaranteed Investment Certificates, or GICs, have long been considered one of the safest overall investments in Canada.
 Think of these as providing your cash as a loan to the bank.

-At the end of the term, typically anywhere from 3 months to 5 years, the bank will return your initial investment plus any interest earned.
+At the end of the term, which typically lasts 3 months to 5 years, the bank will return your initial investment plus any interest earned.

 As with most assets, the longer you keep your money in a GIC, the higher the interest rate.
 These are excellent ways for Canadians to earn stable returns in registered accounts like an RRSP or TFSA without risking losses in their retirement savings.